Omar-p/learning-notes/aws/aws.md

 # Storage Refresher

-- Direct(lcoal) attached storage - Storage on the EC2 host.
+- Direct(local) attached storage - Storage on the EC2 host.
   - called instance store.
-    - super fast
+    - superfast
     - lost in case:
       - disk fail
       - hw failure
       - migrate ec2 to another host
 - Network attached Storage - Volume delivered over the network (EBS)
-  - on-permise env use protocols like NFS, iSCSI, SMB.
+  - on-premise env use protocols like NFS, iSCSI, SMB.
   - on ec2 use EBS.
   - highly resilient
   - separate from the EC2 host.